-Every summer since 1971 I was a Cultural Demonstrator at Pu'uhonua o Honaunau National Historical Park.
+Every summer since 1971, I was a cultural demonstrator at Pu'uhonua o Honaunau National Historical Park.
 I demonstrated hula instruments and the art.
 My teaching started when a friend who was entertaining in Kona gathered some young children to perform in a Kona hotel.
-A year later she moved to Honolulu so I continued to teach for her.
-My friend didn't return so I continued to teach with the help of my cousin Kaleiho'ohie.
+A year later she moved to Honolulu so I continued to teach with the help of my cousin Kaleiho'ohie.
 Our first performance was at the Pu'uhonua o Honaunau National Historical Park's Cultural Festival.
-Since that year Halau o Kaleiho'ohie has participated in the annual Cultural Festival.
+Since that year, Halau o Kaleiho'ohie has participated in the annual Cultural Festival.

 In my halau, I teach using Mrs. Montgomery's method of teaching the steps, hand gestures and voice.
-I've kept the traditional hula Hole Waimea, Kaulilua i ke Anu o Waialeale, Aua Ia, A Ko'olau Au, and others exact.
-I have incorporated her teaching with original compositions as well as traditional mele learned later always keeping her basic style.
+I've kept the traditional hula Hole Waimea, Kaulilua i ke Anu o Waialeale, Aua Ia, A Ko'olau Au, and others exactly as I learned them.
+I have incorporated her teaching with original compositions and traditional mele learned later on.
 I remain true to Mrs. Montgomery's style.
-I am a firm believer that I am carrier of the exclusive style of Mrs. Montgomery and her teachers.
+I am a firm believer that I am a carrier of the exclusive style of Mrs. Montgomery and her teachers.
 Whatever she taught me I keep the same.

 Hula is unique to Hawai'i.
-It belong's to us.
-I enjoy Auana because it is hula.
-However the basics are Hula kahiko embedded in tradition.
+It belongs to us.
+I enjoy 'auana because it is hula, however the basics are hula kahiko embedded in tradition.
 It is important to continue to learn so I may continue to teach.

-Hula is a part of me, Hula is Kanaka Maoli, I am Kanaka Maoli therefore I am.
+Hula is a part of me.
+Hula is Kanaka Maoli.
+I am Kanaka Maoli therefore I am hula.